 Ibn Battuta had a lot of big and small trips throughout his life.
 One of the trips that we consider significant enough to be here is his sail across the black sea.
 After staying for more than a month and waiting for the weather to stabilize, Ibn Battuta boarded a ship with a small party with a mission to sail across the Black Sea.
 Prior to this time, the scholar had spent almost a month to recover, refreshing his mind with new knowledge of the Koran and of philosophy and history.
 According to him, that one month had again repurposed his life and set him physically and psychologically ready for his next trip.
 During the sail across the black sea, a severe storm had hit their ship and almost capsized it.
-It was so severe that at some point co-sailors thought they’ll not make it out alive, but after several days of turbulence and panic, their sail arrived the opposite coast.
+It was so severe that at some point co-sailors though they’ll not make it out alive, after several days of turbulence and panic, their sail arrived on the opposite coast.
 From here, they found their way to Kaffa, a Genoese colony with ships numbering above 200 in its harbor.
 Among the people living in this place where traders from Genoa, Egypt, Russia, Venice, and a lot of other places.
-It was a dominant Christian town, hence there was only one mosque, and as a staunch Islamic scholar who’s longing was to uphold the precepts of Islam, the settings of the town angered Ibn Battuta and his friend, but since there was almost nothing that they could do at that time to salvage the situation, they moved to a city with more Muslim population the next day.
+It was a dominant Christian town, hence there was only one mosque, and as a staunch Islamic scholar whose longing was to uphold the precepts of Islam, the settings of the town angered Ibn Battuta and his friend, but since there was almost nothing that they could do at that time to salvage the situation, they moved to a city with more Muslim population the next day.

 At the ports of the black sea, the goods of the steppe were being traded, including furs, grains, timbers, salt, honey, and wax.
 Other goods that were traded included those that had come along from China or Persia.
 At that time, the trade of slaves was also popular in the region.
-War captives and sad children of poor parents were also traded sugar plantation farmers from Cyprus or rich buyers from Italy.
+War captives and sad children of poor parents were also traded by sugar plantation farmers from Cyprus or rich buyers from Italy.